What does it do?

 Name

 The name of the generation.
-You’ll need this later if you want to @mention the output of the generation.
+You’ll need this later if you want to reference the output of the generation in future flows.

 Creativity